 For more information on FrankAdvice please see here:

-Emily is also a founder and the CEO of ImpactLab, a suite of online tools that bring together big data, powerful analytics, and the best scientific evidence to understand the social impact of dedicated people doing good work.
+Emily is also a founder of ImpactLab, a suite of online tools that bring together big data, powerful analytics, and the best scientific evidence to understand the social impact of dedicated people doing good work.
 For more information regarding ImpactLab please see the following links:

 Emily will be supported in delivering this workshop by a member of the FrankAdvice team.